yoink00/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

     statement = "req.backend.is_origin"
   }

-  # this condition will always be false
+  # This condition will always be false
   # adding it to the response object created below
   # prevents Fastly from returning a 403 on all of your traffic
   condition {